Data Protection Policy

 “Processing” means any operation or set of operations that is performed on Personal Data, whether or not by automatic means, such as collection, recording, organization structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
 Processing also includes transferring or disclosing personal data to third parties.

-“Special Category Data” is a subset of personal data and refers to information about an individual’s race or ethnic origin, sex life or sexual orientation, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data (eye color, hair color, height, weight), medical history, or criminal convictions and offenses or related security measures.
+“Special Category Data” or “Special Category Personal Information” is a subset of personal data and refers to information about an individual’s race or ethnic origin, sex life or sexual orientation, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data (eye color, hair color, height, weight), medical history, or criminal convictions and offenses or related security measures.

 2. OUR RESPONSIBILITY

 Depending on the circumstances, Entrust may act as a data controller or a data processor.
 As a data controller, Entrust is responsible for establishing practices and policies in line with Data Protection Laws.
 It is equally important that Entrust be able to demonstrate compliance with these laws.
 The Company does this by:

 - Implementing policies that enable the Company to comply with data protection laws such as this policy, policies around document retention and data security, and Entrust’s privacy statements;

 - Communicating and training employees, contingent workers and third parties acting on behalf of Entrust about data protection requirements;

 - Investigating instances of non-compliance with Entrust data protection policies and taking appropriate remedial and/or disciplinary action;